Overview

 Installing Kerio Outlook Connector

-KOC and KOFF are installed using EXE or MSI files available directly from the Kerio Connect mail server.
+KOC and KOFF are installed using EXE or MSI files from the Kerio Connect mail server.
 These can be acquired from the main login page of Webmail or the Avatar menu once logged in.

 Once acquired, you can Install the Kerio Outlook Connector by running the acquired install package and following the installation wizard.
 After the installation has been completed, you can either use the Automatic Configuration Tool to install your user profile into Outlook or manually create this from the Outlook Mail Setup panel.